missionfission/missionfission.github.io/_pages/about.md

   - /about.html
 ---

-Khushal is a serial entrepreneur, the founder of [Xapien Labs](https://omniverta.com/) and [DragonX Systems](https://dragonx-systems.com)
+Khushal is a serial entrepreneur

 He was a PhD Candidate at Stanford University, working on the thesis titled "Game Engines for Video Compression : Video Compression for the Metaverse".
 In academia, he serves as the reviewer for multiple ACM/IEEE Conferences and Journals.